violentdistrict/violentdistrict/README.md

 <p align="center"><img src="https://komarev.com/ghpvc/?username=fleurdeli&color=8a0303&style=for-the-badge&label=visitors&style=plastic"></p>
-im like. too lazy to pimp this up but c*h is okay idgaf unless im with my partner or friends.... also im too scared to strike up a conversation to my other oomfs or strangers, youll see me sitting alone or behind a friend most of the time also if youre an ex friend that ended up on a bad term with me then leave me alonethanks????? i dont know why you guys bother reconciling with me on my strawpage or atabook just leave me alone and move on with your life please
+im like. too lazy to pimp this up but c*h is okay idgaf unless im with my partner or friends.... also im too scared to strike up any conversations to my other oomfs or strangers, youll see me sitting alone or behind a friend most of the time. i love my partner rover and my friends jade jigs ratthew and dave and i love my irl sister shes the best